informjennifer/WashU-datarescue/stay-in-touch.md

 Given the various existing networks, groups, and institutions involved, there is no established central communication platform or mailing list.
 But in order to help connect people and work, we have compiled a short and growing list of contact information and opportunities to connect with groups.

+Stay updated on future WashU Data Rescue events by filling out this form: https://app.smartsheet.com/b/form/3e039a7b0d584bd3a976b19a483855fe

 Environmental Data Preservation Listservs

 * ProjectARCC (Archivists Responding to Climate Change) - [https://projectarcc.org/get-involved/](https://projectarcc.org/get-involved/)